univention/office365/doc/README-code.md

 Now that we can authenticate, we can synchronize the selected users and groups with the Azure directory and manage the users licenses.
 "Synchronization" will be one-way: only from UCS to Azure AD.
 It should include the users minimal contact data and the groups that the users are in.
 It is possible to configure through UCRVs which attributes are synchronized and which not.
 It can also be configured if attributes should be anonymized.

+# Changes in stored data in LDAP Objects
+    How the data of office365 is saved in LDAP) Versions, and current status.
+# Changes in Azure Active Directory
+    Microsoft links of things that have changed.
+    From Azure API to Graph API

 # Dependencies / Constraints